GrzHeller/STM32H750B-DK_TouchGFX_FreeRTOS_MQTT_Example/README.md

 # 1. TouchGFX
 Start by creating a project for STM32H750B-DK by selecting the template.
 <p align = "center"> <img src = "images/tgfx_project1.PNG" align = "middle" /> <img src = "images/tgfx_project2.PNG" align = "middle"  /> </p>
-Create a similar or the same interface.
+Create a similar interface.
 <p align = "center"> <img src = "images/tgfx_interface1.PNG" align = "middle" /> </p>
 It is important to have the same resource names as here to avoid naming issues later.
 <p align = "center"> <img src = "images/tgfx_resource_names1.PNG" align = "middle" /> </p>
 In order to get the zero and one images you have to put the attached zero.png and one.png files into your project images.
 <p align = "center"> <img src = "images/tgfx_images1.PNG" align = "middle" /> </p>
-These two images should be hidden at the beginning, but it is not crucial.
+These two images should be hidden by default, but it is not crucial.
 <p align = "center"> <img src = "images/tgfx_visible1.PNG" align = "middle" /> </p>
 Create a wildcard for the textArea.
 <p align = "center"> <img src = "images/tgfx_wildcard1.png" align = "middle" /> </p>
-To prevent issues it may be necessary to put a couple characters into wildcard typography.
+To prevent issues it may be necessary to put a couple characters into the wildcard typography.
 <p align = "center"> <img src = "images/tgfx_typography1.PNG" align = "middle" /> </p>
 Create two interactions exactly like this.
 <p align = "center"> <img src = "images/tgfx_interactions1.png" align = "middle" /> </p>